preswes14/UNTITLEDDICEGAME/README.md

 - **Regular enemies:** DC 5-8 (easy), DC 10-13 (medium), DC 14-17 (hard) - randomly assigned
 - **Bosses:** Variable by stage, always challenging but varied

-This encourages strategic die selection: a low DC 5 for Physical might make your weak Stab die worth using!
+This encourages strategic die selection: a low DC 5 for Physical might make your weak Stab die worth using, rather than your excellent Persuade die which would require a 17 to hit!

 ### Neutral Encounter Probability
-**Probability Distribution:** ~47% good outcome, ~27% neutral outcome, ~27% bad outcome
+**Probability Distribution:** ~47% good outcome, ~27% neutral outcome, ~27% bad outcome (not public)

-Gold spending removes risk entirely - defeating bandits earns gold that can buy certainty at later neutrals.
+Often, removes risk from neutral encounters will allow you to spend some gold to tip the odds in your favor- defeating enemies grants gold that you can use to buy certainty!

 ---